NickMyers217/JavaScript-RPG/Readme.md

 # Instructions
 To get around the lack of most browser implementing real ES6 modules, I am using Node.js modules.

 This means I have to recursively bundle my javascript modules before running.
 I use BEEFY to do this, which uses browserify.

-npm install -g beefy browserify should get you both.
+Use "sudo npm install" to install these dependencies with node package manager.

-You can then use the unix makefile to build and run a live refreshing demo on localhost.
+Then you can then use the unix makefile (just run "make") to build and run a live refreshing demo on localhost.

 # Credits